 People get into meme wars over Apple versus Android products.
-A person who wears Nike shoes usually won't be caught in Adidas kicks.
-And you probably won't find Coca-Cola and Pepsi in the same fridge.
+A person who wears Nike shoes won't be caught in Adidas kicks.
+And you won't find Coca-Cola and Pepsi in the same fridge.

 While brand perception can be narrowed down to what one customer thinks about your brand, brand equity is the combination of people's perceptions, experiences, and opinions that creates your reputation.

+Your ability to create a brand perception that appeals to your target market drives company growth.
 Although it may seem that brand perception is out of your hands, you can take steps to measure it and improve people's attitudes.

 How to Measure Brand Perception

-Since brand perception is a combination of reviews, reputation, experience, functionality, advertising, social engagement, and customer use, you should gather metrics from multiple sources.
+Since brand perception combines reviews, reputation, experience, functionality, advertising, social engagement, and customer use, you should gather metrics from multiple sources.

-Here's how to measure brand perception:
+Here's how to measure brand perception.

 Conduct brand perception surveys to learn what people think of your business and how it stacks up against competitors.
 Ask questions that touch on emotional, cognitive, and action-oriented factors, such as these examples from Qualtrics:

-When you think of [the brand], what comes to mind first?
+- When you think of [the brand], what comes to mind first?

-Which of the following words describe [the brand]?
+- Which of the following words describe [the brand]?

-How would you describe your level of emotional attachment to [the brand]?
+- How would you describe your level of emotional attachment to [the brand]?

-How would you describe [the brand] to a friend?
+- How would you describe [the brand] to a friend?

-How would you describe your last experience with [the brand]?
+- How would you describe your last experience with [the brand]?

-On a scale of 1-10, how likely are you to recommend [the brand] to a friend or colleague?
+- On a scale of 1-10, how likely are you to recommend [the brand] to a friend or colleague?

-Track online mentions using social listening tools or Google alerts.
-You want to monitor social media comments, online reviews, relevant hashtags, forums (i.e. Reddit and Quora), and news mentions.
+Track online mentions using social listening tools like Meltwater or Google alerts.
+You want to monitor social media comments, online reviews, relevant hashtags, forums (i.e., Reddit and Quora), and news mentions.